Special Boat Service: United Kingdom

-Present day

 Organisation

 The Ministry of Defence does not comment on special forces matters, and there is consequently little verifiable information in the public domain.
-The SBS is under the Operational Command of Director Special Forces and are based in Hamworthy barracks, Poole, Dorset.
+The SBS is under the Operational Command of Director Special Forces and is based in Hamworthy barracks, Poole, Dorset.

 According to military sources in 2020, the SBS numbers about a couple of hundred personnel.
+Members are on standby at all times.
 While women have been eligible to join since 2018, there is no official information on women serving on the frontline.
-Members are on standby at all times.

 In 1987, when renamed the Special Boat Service, the SBS was also reformed along SAS lines, with 16-person troops (each equivalent to a platoon) instead of the traditional sections.

 About 200–250 commandos make up the SBS at any one time, and once qualified, personnel are known as "Swimmer Canoeists".
 They are experts in swimming, diving, parachuting, navigation, demolition and reconnaissance.

 Since the SBS joined the UKSF Group in the 1980s, it has been restructured.
-Instead of one squadron being tasked with a permanent role the unit adopted the same system of squadron rotation as the SAS.
+Previously, each squadron was tasked with a permanent specialist role.
+The unit has since adopted the same system of each squadron rotating through the unit's different roles used in the SAS.
 Each Squadron rotates through counter terrorism duties and conventional operations and tasking.
 For example, in December 2001 C squadron was on MCT Role, and was called in to intercept the MV Nisha while M and Z Squadron were deployed in Afghanistan.

-The SBS has a subunit dedicated to operating Swimmer Delivery Vehicles (SDVs) known as the SDV Troop.
-In 2019, the troop operated three Mk8 Mod 1 SDVs, with an order to replace them with three new Mk11 SWCS SDVs.
-A SDV can be housed in an Astute-class submarine's dry deck shelter.
-SBS members are provided with assistance by Chalfont Diving Group divers when using dry deck shelters.

 The SBS Reserve (SBS(R)) provides individual reservists to augment the regular SBS.
 Recruits need to be serving members of UK reserve forces and a high level of commitment is required.
 The SBS(R) is based at various locations throughout the United Kingdom, but training is carried out in the South of England.

+Structure

+The structure of the SBS is as follows: